MarioDelgadoSr/DataVisual/README.md

 ### Prerequisites

-If using the Chrome browser with file system access, the ' --allow-file-access-from-files' flag must be utilized.
+If using the Chrome browser with file system access, the *--allow-file-access-from-files* flag must be utilized.
 See:  [How to set the allow-file-access-from-files flag option in Google Chrome](http://www.chrome-allow-file-access-from-file.com/)

 ### Installing

-Download zip of code, unzip to a folder and launch index.html from a web server or from the file system with a [WebGL enabled browser] (https://get.webgl.org/).
+Download zip of code, unzip to a folder and launch index.html from a web server or from the file system with a [WebGL enabled browser](https://get.webgl.org/).

 ## Documentation